davesheinbein/requestheaderparsermicroservice/README.md

 This is a simple full-stack JavaScript microservice that returns information about the client's request, such as their IP address, preferred language, and system information.
 The project is built with [Node.js](https://nodejs.org/) and [Express.js](https://expressjs.com/), and is part of the freeCodeCamp curriculum for Back End Development and APIs.

+This project was built off the [boilerplate](https://github.com/freeCodeCamp/boilerplate-project-headerparser/) provided by freeCodeCamp for the Request Header Parser Microservice project.

 ## Live Demo

 You can check out the live demo of the project here: